syncfusion-content/uwp-docs/uwp/SfGantt/Appearance.md

 # Appearance

-The SfGantt control provides options to customize the look and feel of the task visual.
+The SfGantt control provides options to customize the look and feel of the task visual in the Gantt chart.

 **Visual Customization**
 Color of parent taskbar, task bar, milestone and progress bar can be customized by using the following properties.